rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront.md

 The method takes an ActiveStorage blob (which represents a file in S3) and constructs a URL for it using the domain we set up as a CloudFront distribution, the key (which is the name the file is stored under in S3) and a couple of query string entries which define the original file name and content type (this is why we enabled query string forwarding above).

 The given content type is returned by S3 as an HTTP header with the file to allow the browser to determine how to display the file.
-The file name is also returned as an HTTP header so if the user decides to download or save the file, it'll get a usable file name rather than a random key.
+The file name is also returned as an HTTP header so if the user decides to download or save the file, it’ll get a usable file name rather than a random key.

 Note as per the comment that you must ensure the entire URL is URL encoded wherever needed as otherwise, the signed URL will not match and no content will be returned.